compmem/DeepSITH/README.md

 - ntau: int
     Number of taustars produced, spread out logarithmically.
 - dt: float
     The time delta of the model.
-The there will be int(buff_max/dt) filters per taustar.
+There will be int(buff_max/dt) filters per taustar.
 Essentially this is the base rate of information being presented to the model
 - g: float
     Typically between 0 and 1.
 This parameter is the scaling factor of the output